ababphysics/TSH/README.md

 E_{\mu\nu} = G_{\mu\nu} + U_{\mu\nu}
 $$

-accepts arbitrary interaction tensors, TSH effortlessly incorporates the Standard Model and potential GUT sectors without modifying the underlying structural dynamics.
+accepts arbitrary interaction tensors, TSH incorporates the Standard Model and potential GUT sectors without modifying the structural dynamics.

 **3. Resolving Quantum Inconsistencies**
-The $\Delta f$ - $\gamma_T$ phase structure provides a continuous bridge between regimes, natively resolving long‑standing paradoxes such as the measurement problem (wave‑packet collapse) and the tension between quantum nonlocality and relativistic locality.
+The $\Delta f$ - $\gamma_T$ phase structure provides a continuous bridge between regimes, resolving paradoxes such as wave‑packet collapse and the tension between quantum nonlocality and relativistic locality.

+TSH is positioned as a structural alternative to string theory and loop quantum gravity, offering a phase‑based unification rather than quantization of geometry or extended objects.

 ### Runnable Implementation